 Students may not replace, damage, tamper with or vandalize any College lock or security device.
-If your keys are missing, please report this to your hall staff or Student Life Team Member for assistance.
+If your keys are missing, please report this to your hall staff or Collegium member for assistance.

 There is a charge of \$35.00 when the lock and keys must be replaced.